UrjalaCoder/Wolt_Courier/README.md

 # Wolt_Courier

 ## About
-This is a project made for the 2019 engineering intern job.
-The program is a command line program written using javascript and the NodeJS javascript engine.
+This is a project made for the **Wolt 2019 engineering intern** job.
+The program is a command line program written using Javascript and the NodeJS javascript engine.
-It calculates the MEDIAN pickup time for the different locations during a specific hour.
+It calculates the median pickup time for the different locations during a specific hour.
 Program stores them in a CSV file.

 ## Functionality
 The main command for using the program is `node app.js [COMMAND] [ARGS...]`.
 The commands and args are: